theonlymonica/genai-architecture-poc/README.md

 save_folder=<PATH_TO_ROOT_OF_THIS_REPO>
 ```

-Please ensure that your AWS CLI Profile has access to Amazon Bedrock!
+Please ensure that your AWS CLI Profile has access to Amazon Bedrock.

 ## Step 3